Achievement Connections

 Post-Service Reflection

-• What did you learn from the disappointments or the successes?
+• What did you learn about yourself, others, and the community you served?

-• What specific skills did you use?
-What new skills did you learn?
+• What skills did you use or develop, and how did you grow personally?

 • Complete this sentence: “Because of my service-learning experience, I am …”